Idee8/codecrawl/README.md

 # 📒 Codecrawl

 Empower your AI apps with clean data from any repository.
-Featuring advanced codebase indexing, semantic search, and data extraction capabilities.
+Featuring advanced codebase file-trees, semantic search, llms.txt and data extraction capabilities.

 ## What is Codecrawl?